AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

  - At the top of the file you will find the default hyperparameter list.
  - Either directly under this default list or at the end of the file create copy and past in the CatchBall, WallPong and Pong hyperparameters setttings in the trainer_config.yaml file included in this AiMULA getting Started GitHub repository
  - Save the file.

+### Set the Brain Type = External (Essential for Agent Training)
+ - From the project Window, open up the corresponding game scene you wish to play (e.g., CatchBall, WallPong, Pong).
+ - Expand the Academy oject in the Hierarchy Window.
+ - Select the correspdong Brain object (e.g., CatchBallBrain, WallPongBrain, PongBrain).
+ - In the Inspectory Panel and set the **Brain Type = External**.

+### Executing the Training Process
+To run the PPO training processes, we need to run the ML-Agents training program learn.py from a command prompt.
+Here we assume that you have installed the ml-agents toolkit in a virtual (conda) environment called “ml-agents” using Anaconda.
+Although you can run the training process using a compiled (standalone) Unity application, which is beneficial if you want to run multiple training instances simultaneously, for the sake of simplicity here we will detail how to complete the training process by playing the game directly in the Unity Editor.

+#### Open up an Anaconda Prompt.
+ - If you installed ML-Agents in a virtual environment, activate that virtual (conda) environment; e.g., enter the command: conda activate ml-agents
+ - Change the directory to the python sub-directory of the ml-agents directory. e.g., enter the command: cd yourpath/ml-agents/python
+ - To start the learning/training process, call the ML-Agents learn.py script.
+ - Enter the following command to start the training process: **python learn.py –run-id=gamenameTest1 –train**  and press ENTER.
+ - Note that the –train command specifies that you are training an agent.
+The —run-id command specifies a a unique identifier for the Tensorflow checkpoint summary and model files generated during training. you can replace "gamenameTest1" with whatever run-id you want.

+ - After the training settinsg appear in the Anaconda prompt window, the following line should appear: **Start training by pressing the Play button in the Unity Editor**.
+ - Go back the Unity Editor and press the Play button.
+ - Once the game starts you should see the Agent Paddle(s) in each game begin to learn!
+ - Agent progress, that is, the Agent’s average score at each summary frequency update (i.e., every 2000 steps), will be displayed in the Anaconda prompt.
+- Agents should learn to play each game within 20,000 to 70,000 steps.

+## Importing and Testing a Trained Model
+You can test a trained model either using the trained models provided in the TF-Models folder in the , or by importing your own model post training.
+Model files are "*.bytes*" files are correspond to a Tensorflow Graph file and play the games using the state-action policy specified by the model.

+### Using the Provided Model (bytes) Files
+ - From the project Window, open up the corresponding game scene you wish to play (e.g., CatchBall, WallPong, Pong).
+ - Expand the Academy oject in the Hierarchy Window.
+ - Select the correspdong Brain object (e.g., CatchBallBrain, WallPongBrain, PongBrain).
+ - In the Inspectory Panel and set the **Brain Type = Internal**.
+ - Drag the corresponding model bytes file (e.g., catchball.bytes, wallpong.bytes, pong.bytes) from the TF_Models folder in the Unity Project Window into the Graph Model input field in the Brain (script) component in the Inspector panel.
+ - Save the scene (File -> Save Scene).
+ - Save the project (File -> Save Project).
+ - Press the Play button at the top of the Unity Editor and watch your agent play.
+ - If everything went according to plan, your Paddle Agent should never miss a ball.

+### Using the Your Own Trained Model (bytes) Files
+ - Open up an file explorer window (a finder window on a Mac) and navigate to where you saved the ML-Agents toolkit.
+ - In the yourpath/ml-agents/python/models/ you should find a directory (folder) with the run-id name you specified when you executed training.
+For example, if you set the run-id=wpT1, the folder will be named wpT1.
+ - Open the directory (folder) and find the bytes file with the corresponding run-id name at the end of the filename.
+Because we trained the agent directly in the Unity Editor, the file should have a name like “editor_Academy_wpT1.bytes”.
+ - Copy or drag the bytes file into the TF_Files folder in the Unity Editor’s Project Window.
+ - Complete the steps listed above under "Using the Provided Model Files"

 # Detailed Installation, Setup and Training Instructions
 Please visit http://adventuresinunitymlagents.com/getting-started/ for realted tuorial about: